Goonw4re/goonware/README.md

 A powerful media display application that shows random images, GIFs, and videos from selected zip files with advanced customization options, multi-monitor support, and interactive animations.

-## ⚠️ Content Warning
+> [!WARNING]
-This application is designed for displaying EXPLICIT ADULT CONTENT.
+>This application is designed for displaying EXPLICIT ADULT CONTENT.
 Users must:
-- Be 18+ or of legal age in their jurisdiction
+>- Be 18+ or of legal age in their jurisdiction
-- Be in a completely private setting ( or not :wink:)
+>- Be in a completely private setting ( or not :wink:)
-- Accept full responsibility for viewing content
+>- Accept full responsibility for viewing content
-- Understand that viewed content cannot be unseen
+>- Understand that viewed content cannot be unseen

 ## 🔑 Key Features